Job Market Improves Slightly For New College Grads

-Mr. EDWIN KOC (Director, National Association of Colleges and Employers): Slightly easier time than last year's graduates.
+EDWIN KOC: Slightly easier time than last year's graduates.
 Last year's graduates faced a very difficult job market.
 This year, the prospects have gotten better only at the very end of recruiting season.

 MONTAGNE: Our reporters have been talking to college graduates around the country.
 There's a young man in Montana who studied television production, an accounting major in Ohio.
 From your research, who has the best chance of getting a job?

 KOC: Well, the accounting major would have the best chance, because the offer rates for accounting majors are higher than for any other of the majors that we took a look at.
 It's not a great year, even for accountants, but by comparison with everybody else it's better.
 Besides accounting, the top majors were computer science, engineering, mathematics.

 MONTAGNE: So is there research on how long the average job search is taking for this year's college graduates?